jesusmah/stocktrader-resiliency/README.md

 that is,

-- 1 replica of our middleware pieces: `IBM DB2`, `IBM MQ`, `IBM ODM` and `Redis`
+- 1 replica of our middleware pieces: `IBM DB2`, `IBM MQ`, `IBM ODM` and `Redis`.
-- 1 replica of our backend for frontend: `trader` (`tradr` is not used even though it gets installed with the IBM StockTrader application Helm chart)
+- 1 replica of our backend for frontend: `trader` (`tradr` is not used in this case even though it gets installed with the IBM StockTrader Application Helm chart).
-- 3 replicas of the core IBM StockTrader application microservices: `Portfolio`, `Stock-quote`, `Messaging` and `Notificatio-Twitter`
+- 3 replicas of the core IBM StockTrader Application microservices: `Portfolio`, `Stock-quote`, `Messaging` and `Notification-Twitter`.

-Now, the only thing that is left is to execute the load test scripts and the Kubernetes pod failure script at the same time over the IBM StockTrader application installation you can see above which we have on our IBM Cloud Private (ICP) instance hosted on our lab.
+Now, the only thing that remains is to execute the load test scripts and the Kubernetes pod failure script at the same time over the IBM StockTrader Application installation you can see above which we have on our IBM Cloud Private (ICP) instance hosted on our lab.

 The results of these executions can be found in the [test execution readme file](test_execution.md).

+**IMPORTANT:** Test execution results will contain test executions for both the Twitter and Slack notification route versions of the IBM StockTrader Application.
+It is important to note the [**Twitter API testing limitations**](https://help.twitter.com/en/rules-and-policies/twitter-limits) which does not let you make more than 50 rest calls per 30 minutes.

 ## Files